-First, GX-F’s LLC, DC-DC and Tri-Sense(3.3V, 5V, 12V) designs for high-quality outputs, with tight 3% voltage regulation for ultra-stable operation.
+First, GX-F’s LLC, DC-DC and Tri-Sense(3.3V, 5V, and 12V) design has been created to provide high-quality outputs, with an extremely tight 3% voltage regulation to deliver a stabler operation.

-Second, it includes 105ºC Japanese Main and Standby Capacitors.
-These features work to ensure that it will keep providing your computer with stable electrical supply for a long time.
+Second, it includes 105ºC Japanese main and standby capacitors to ensure that it will keep providing your computer with stable electrical supply for a long time.

 GX-F has been designed and thoroughly tested to perform optimally in 50ºC working temperature environments.

-COUGAR 135mm HDB fan achieves the best balance between RPM and noise.
+The internal 135mm HDB fan optimizes the balance between RPM and noise.

 COUGAR Xformer: This high-frequency transformer reduces copper loss and adapts to rising temperatures, while its PQ-Type core further increases efficiency and reliability while keeping the temperature under control.